Hide Advanced Options

 Prerequisite: RDEV250 or ARCH271.

-Restriction: Must be enrolled in the RDEV Minor; and permission of ARCH-School of Architecture, Planning, & Preservation.
+Restriction: Must be in the Real Estate and the Built Environment major or the Real Estate Development minor; and permission of ARCH-School of Architecture, Planning, & Preservation.

 Credit only granted for: RDEV150 or RDEV350.